 Lentil and Eggplant Lasagna

-Creamy Cauliflower Pasta with Garlic and Roasted Tomatoes
+Creamy Cauliflower Pasta With Garlic and Roasted Tomatoes

-This creamy cauliflower pasta with garlic and roasted tomatoes is just the thing for a cozy, comforting Christmas Eve dinner (that's pretty healthy to boot).
+Why We Love It: This cauliflower pasta dish from The First Mess is just the thing for a cozy, comforting, vegan Christmas Eve dinner (that's pretty healthy to boot).
 Start by sautéing cauliflower florets, garlic, and tomatoes and making a plant-based cream with soaked cashews, basil, chilies, green onions, and linguine pasta.

-Chimichurri, the South American classic, is like a fresher iteration of the popular pesto sauce.
-It's also the star of this recipe for perfectly grilled steak.
+Why We Love It: Chimichurri, the Argentinian classic, is like a fresher iteration of the popular pesto sauce.
+It's also the star of this recipe from The Modern Proper.
 Along with a great cut of steak, you'll need shallots, parsley, oregano, garlic, salt, pepper, olive oil, and red wine vinegar to prepare a top-notch chimichurri sauce.